wayne-wu/webgpu-crowd-simulation/README.md

 # Rendering
 ## Model Loading
 We support several different models in order to produce a visually compelling scene, which you can select via the "models" dropdown in the gui.
 We used the `GLTFLoader` from [threejs](https://threejs.org/docs/#examples/en/loaders/GLTFLoader) to parse our gltf files, and we use the resulting `gltf` object to create the array buffer that we use in the WebGPU rendering pipeline.
-Each of the models affects the FPS proportionally to model complexity, with the duck model taking the least time, and the xbot taking the most (TODO: chart showing FPS impact of each model).
+Each of the models affects the FPS proportionally to model complexity, with the duck model taking the least time, and the xbot taking the most.
 We were able to borrow the gltf models from the following sources:
 - 'Duck' from [threejs](https://github.com/mrdoob/three.js/tree/dev/examples/models/gltf)
 - 'Cesium Man' from [Cesium](https://github.com/CesiumGS/cesium)
 - 'XBot' from [Mixamo](https://www.mixamo.com/)